 Let Them Choose a Song

 Does your child have a favorite song?
 Chances are, someone has made an easy piano arrangement of it.
 Go searching on the internet and you’ll find multiple websites that provide both free and inexpensive downloads of sheet music.
 Some of my favorites include sheetmusicplus.com, musicnotes.com, and 8notes.com.
 Look for “Easy Piano,” “Big Note,” “Beginner,” and “Five-Finger” arrangements.
-Avoid getting sheet music that looks significantly more complicated than the piano pieces your child has learned in piano lessons, as this can lead to frustration.
+Avoid getting sheet music that looks more complicated than the piano pieces your child has already learned, as this can lead to frustration.

 You can also browse our collection of popular song lessons by clicking on “Lessons” on the menu at the top of this page, then scrolling down to “Popular Music” to find a song your child might like to learn.

-Choosing a piano arrangement at your child’s level of a song that your child really wants to learn can be a great motivator, and is an important step in helping your child become an independent musician.
+Choosing a piano arrangement of a song that your child really wants to learn can be a great motivator, and is an important step in helping your child become an independent musician.
 You might be amazed at how hard they’ll work to learn a song they chose themselves.

 Will you be traveling and away from a piano for a time?
 Music can still be part of your vacation.
 Bring along the Listening Album and the Practice Album and listen while driving in the car, or any time you like.
 If there’s no keyboard to practice on, your child can still sing the songs, either with the albums or on their own.
-Your child can also practice on an “air piano” by placing their hands in piano playing position on any flat surface and tapping their fingers just like they would to play a piece they have learned on a real piano.
-Either do this silently while imagining the sound of the notes of the song, or sing along.
+Your child can also practice on an “air piano” by placing their hands in piano playing position on any flat surface and tapping their fingers just like they would on a real piano.
+Either do this silently while imagining the sound, or sing along.
 This is a good way to make sure your child won’t forget what they’ve learned, even when there’s no access to a piano for an extended period of time.